dogweather/forkful/content/en/ruby/files-and-io/checking-if-a-directory-exists.md

   \ the presence of a directory before performing operations like reading files or\u2026"
 lastmod: '2024-03-13T22:45:00.564536-06:00'
 model: gpt-4-0125-preview
-summary: "Checking if a directory exists in Ruby allows programmers to verify the\
-  \ presence of a directory before performing operations like reading files or\u2026"
+summary: Checking if a directory exists in Ruby allows programmers to verify the presence of a directory before performing operations like reading files or creating new directories.
 title: Checking if a directory exists
 weight: 20
 ---